aalhour/C-Sharp-Algorithms/README.md

  1. C# 5
  2. .NET 4.5

+#### A Note to Contributors:
+If you wish to contribute to C# ALGORITHMS, then please make sure you check out the [Contribution Guidelines](CONTRIBUTING.md) first.

 Note: The projects where tested on Xamarin Studio (MonoDevelop) on OSX 10, and Visual Studio on Windows 7.